golang/tools/gopls/doc/daemon.md

 When `-debug=:0` is passed to gopls, it runs a webserver that serves stateful debug pages (see [troubleshooting.md](troubleshooting.md)).
-You can find the actual port hosting these pages by either using the `gopls remote sessions` command, or by checking the start of the logfile -- it will be one of the first log messages.
+You can find the actual port hosting these pages by either using the `gopls inspect sessions` command, or by checking the start of the logfile -- it will be one of the first log messages.
 For example, if using `-logfile=auto`, find the debug address by checking `head /tmp/gopls-<pid>.log`.